-At Helec we can supply and install from a wide range of sized Biogas fuelled Combined Heat & Power systems for commercial use to provide much needed benefits.
-Biogas cogeneration systems are most typically suited to locations where there is a ready supply of organic waste material available to produce the Biogas fuel source through processes such as Anaerobic Digestion.
-These AD processing sites are usually located near agricultural farms, food manufacturing sites and large scale waste disposal locations in order to minimise the transportation costs and manage the quality of ‘raw fuel’ being delivered.
+At Helec we can supply and install from a wide range of sized Biogas fuelled Combined Heat & Power systems for commercial use to provide much needed low carbon benefits.
+Biogas cogeneration systems are most typically suited to locations where there is a ready supply of organic waste material available to produce the Biogas (Biomethane) fuel source through processes such as Anaerobic Digestion.
+These AD processing sites are usually located near agricultural farms, food processing sites and large scale waste disposal locations in order to minimise the transportation costs and manage the quality of ‘raw fuel’ being delivered.

 Helec has over 17 years experience designing, installing and maintaining CHP systems across the UK.
 Our technical team can provide full applicable feasibility studies as well as looking to undertake a complete design and build installation package of a Biogas CHP system working from 30kWe units through to 1mWe and more.

 If you wish to know more about how Helec can look to help with your Biogas enquiry, then call the office on 01934 862264.

 Alternatively, browse through our range of Biogas CHP products via our CHP partner Gentec, or continue to read more information about Biogas and the AD process below.